 - is useful for signatories and the responsible investment market.

-A unique opportunity to shape the Reporting Framework over the next five to 10 years, the review covers the Reporting Framework itself, as well its various outputs and tools, within the broader context of the responsible investment and ESG reporting landscape, and the requirement to drive more meaningful data throughout markets.
+The review covered the Reporting Framework itself, as well its various outputs and tools, within the broader context of the responsible investment and ESG reporting landscape, and the requirement to drive more meaningful data throughout markets.

 We encourage you to listen to one of our webinars to hear more about how PRI Reporting is evolving.
 The recorded webinars serve as an update on the overall Reporting and Assessment review, outline the results from the second consultation phase, answer some important questions raised by signatories, and provide more detail on the ‘core’ and ‘plus’ module and the new Reporting Framework structure.